PavlidisLab/sc-annotation-pipeline/README.md

   --gene_mapping /space/grp/Pipelines/sc-annotation-pipelinecell_annotation_cortex.nf/meta/gemma_genes.tsv \
   --multiqc_config /space/grp/Pipelines/sc-annotation-pipelinecell_annotation_cortex.nf/meta/multiqc_config.yaml \
   --version 1.1.0
-  --

 ```

 ## Input

 A text file with the names of studies to be downloaded, annotated, and uploaded back to Gemma.
 Names are separated by newline.
 See `study_names_mouse.txt` for example.

-As of right now, experimental factors such as tissue or batch are not incorporated into the label transfer.
-The sample accession (i.e. each set of .mex files) is taken as the `batch_key` for the `scvi` forward pass.
+Alternatively, the path to a parent directory where sub-directories are experiments downloaded in MEX format from Gemma.

 ### Parameters